ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Projects: project.nvim plugin
 ### Multiple Tabs: Yes
 ### Plugins: written in Vim script and Lua
 This is a cross platform code editor written in C, as an improved version of Vim editor.
 It is almost backwards compatible with Vim, and is slowly growing.
+## Micro
+### Owner: Zachary Yedidia
+### License: MIT License, Go License (Golang), Apache License 2.0 (gdamore/encoding, zyedidia/tcell), BSD 3-clause (zyedidia/clipboard, golang/x), MPL (gopher-luar)
+### Speed: Fast
+### Projects: No
+### Multiple Tabs: Yes
+### Plugins: 30, written in Lua
+Micro is an improvement over GNU Nano, which in turn is an improvement over Pico, a console based text editor.
 # Simple
 ## Gedit
 ### Owner: GNU